Profile: Andy Coulson

 - July 2012 - Charged with conspiring to intercept communications by Met

-His progress led to him being poached briefly to work at the Daily Mail before he was tempted back to the Sun where he edited the newspaper's Bizarre gossip column.
+His progress led to him being poached to briefly work at the Daily Mail before he was tempted back to the Sun where he edited the Bizarre gossip column.

 He went on to become the NoW's deputy editor in 2000, and succeeded Rebekah Wade as editor three years later.